gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**decryptFields** Specify the fields to be decrypted, separated by commas.
+**decryptFields:** Specify the fields to be decrypted, separated by commas.

-**schema** Specify the Schema to pull records from.
+**schema:** Specify the Schema to pull records from.

-**transformation** Specify the transformation algorithm in the format "algorithm/mode/padding" where mode and padding is optional.
+**transformation:** Specify the transformation algorithm in the format "algorithm/mode/padding" where mode and padding is optional.
 For example, `AES`, `RSA`, `AES/ECB/PKCS5Padding` `AES/CBC/PKCS5Padding` and so on.

-**ivHex** Specify the Hex value of initialization vector if using the block cipher mode of operation.
+**ivHex:** Specify the Hex value of initialization vector if using the block cipher mode of operation.

-**keystorePath** Specify the Absolute path of the keystore file.
+**keystorePath:** Specify the Absolute path of the keystore file.
 If keystore path is configured in the property `program.container.dist.jars` of `cdap-site.xml` then keystore file must be present on both the CDAP master nodes, else the keystore file must be present on every slave node of the cluster.

-**keystorePassword** Specify the password for the keystore.
+**keystorePassword:** Specify the password for the keystore.

-**keystoreType** Specify the type of keystore; for example, JKS or JCEKS.
+**keystoreType:** Specify the type of keystore; for example, JKS or JCEKS.

-**keyAlias** Specify the alias of the key to be used in the keystore.
+**keyAlias:** Specify the alias of the key to be used in the keystore.

-**keyPassword** Specify the password for the key to be used in the keystore.
+**keyPassword:** Specify the password for the key to be used in the keystore.

-**schema** Specify the output schema.
+**schema:** Specify the output schema.
 The output columns are same as input columns except the types of decrypted fields.
 Set the type of decrypted fields manually.